 A common cause of heavy rasping is tracheomalacia: a condition in which a baby’s trachea is floppy and softer than normal.
 This usually happens fairly soon after birth.
 Breathing often changes with changes in position, and may improve while sleeping.

-If your baby regularly makes a grunting sound when breathing, it’s a sign that he is having trouble breathing, and is trying to keep oxygen in his lungs.
+If your baby regularly makes a grunting sound when breathing, it’s a sign that they are having trouble breathing, and is trying to keep oxygen in their lungs.

 - Nasal flaring

-Nostrils widening every time he takes a breath in are a sign that he is having trouble getting enough air, and should be evaluated by a doctor.
+Nostrils widening every time they take a breath in are a sign that they are having trouble getting enough air, and should be evaluated by a doctor.

 When the sternum is sucking in further than usual, or the skin under the breastbone, above the collarbone, or around the ribs is being pulled in more than usual, this is also a sign of trouble breathing.